The war is officially over in Chechnya. However, human rights violations continue to take place.

 In October 2012, the court found several ex-officers guilty of torture.
 The case had gained attention due to the involvement of Memorial group – basically the only Human Rights still acting in North Caucasus.

 Zelimkhan has recovered from the vegetative state, but he was left disabled and has a speech impediment.

-Federal force abuses spilled into neighboring republics and virtually into the whole North Caucasus
+Federal force abuses spilled into neighboring republics

-Suspected “terrorist” killed in his home in Dagestan.
+Suspected terrorist killed in his home in Dagestan.
 Over 100 bullets were found in his body.
 No proof has been brought to link the man to terrorist organizations.
-His family sued the Russian security forces, but to no avail. (source)
+His family sued the Russian security forces but to no avail. (source)

 Anna Politkovskaya was a Russian journalist who devoted herself to uncovering human rights abuses in Chechnya during and after the end of the war.
 One after the other, she uncovered physical proof of serious human rights abuses, including the false amnesty promised by Vladimir Putin himself.